 Please visit My County Parks for information on available park shelters, amenities, reservations, and for more information.
 Find more information here.

 Did you know that the City of Des Moines’ largest park is located in the Easter Lake Watershed?
 Ewing Park located off of Indianola Ave. and SE McKinley Ave. offers a wide variety of activities for all users.
-Looking for trails, mountain biking, disc golf, a dog park, BMX track, playgrounds, picnic areas and more?
-Check out Ewing Park!
-Here are some areas of special interest located in Ewing Park.
+Looking for trails, mountain biking, disc golf, a dog park, BMX track, playgrounds, picnic areas and more – Check out Ewing Park!
 Please visit the City of Des Moines Parks and Recreation website for more information.